 Back-to-school means back to homework!
 We're bringing you some easy homework station ideas that will have everything your kids may need at their fingertips.
 Give everything a home and you'll never have to worry about a disorganized school mess again!

-Whether we like it or not, another school year is about to begin, and with that comes the H-word… HOMEWORK.
-(Lots and lots of homework in some cases…) I'm a huge believer in creating a homework space, or homework station as it is often called, where you post assignments, keep a due-date calendar, keep all the supplies and materials needed, so when it comes to homework, there's a set system, place, and routine for everything.
+Whether we like it or not, another school year is about to begin.
+With that comes the H-word… HOMEWORK.
+(Lots and lots of homework, in some cases…) I'm a huge believer in creating a homework space, or homework station as it is often called, where you post assignments, keep a due-date calendar, and keep all the supplies and materials needed.
+This way, when it comes to homework, there's a set system, place, and routine for everything.
 I firmly believe that homework stations can be grossly over-complicated and intimidating!
 But they certainly don't have to be.

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

 Creating a homework station in your home can be as easy or complex as you want it to be.
 Ours is a simple desk area with supplies nearby.
 Some have incredible systems of magnets, charts, carts, and all sorts of cuteness.
 However you prefer to do it, hold onto your hats because today I’m going to share with you a wide variety of tips and ideas to create a homework station that is just right for your family!
 (Pssst you can even use these ideas if you don't have kids or homework in your house!
 Organization and functionality is universal, kids or no kids.)
 Also, while I'm here, quick PSA reminder to jump into the Back to Productivity challenge this month if you haven't; it's not too late!

 Ok, let's get on with it already.
 I now present…